-Yes, there are some topical flea treatments that are safe to use on pregnant cats.
-This includes Advantage, Frontline, and Revolution.
+Yes, some topical flea treatments are safe to use on pregnant cats, which includes Advantage, Frontline, and Revolution.
 Always speak to your veterinarian before treating a pregnant cat for fleas.

-It is possible for indoor cats to catch fleas.
+Indoor cats can catch fleas.
 Adult fleas can hitch a ride in on a person’s clothing.
 It is also possible for the flea pupae to remain dormant for up to six months if there is no host.